 - On the scheduled date, you will be upgraded to Teams.

-Many small-to-medium-sized S4B customers will have their upgrade automatically scheduled by Microsoft through the process above.
-Larger organisations may need to work with a technology partner to plan and manage their upgrade timeline.
+Microsoft will automatically schedule upgrades for most small-to-medium-sized groups through the process described above.
+Larger organizations may need to work with a tech partner to plan and manage their upgrade timeline.

 Q: “What’s going to change after the upgrade?”